-2. Regularly Communicate and Reach Out to Your Members
+2. Regularly Communicate With Your Members

 Supercharge your communication and keep in touch with your members.
 The relationship between you and the client continues outside of the gym whether that’s on social media, group conservations or a Facebook group.
 Contact members via push notifications, email, phone calls, and social media to stay in touch and update members with offers, events, and news.
 Using social media fitness tips, free workouts and nutritional tips is a great way to incorporate content marketing while communicating and engaging members.

 If a member has missed their usual workout session, drop them a message to see how everything is going as missing a week or two weeks of workouts is usually the first sign of a disengaged member.
 This is where membership management software is very useful as you can set up automated emails or alerts that notify you if a member has missed a class or has been absent for an extended period of time.

 In terms of gym management software, you may already have something set up or be on the market for a new system.
 To help you get started, we’ve put together a guide on how to choose gym management software for your fitness business.

 When trying to increase member engagement, hosting seasonal or sales events is a great way to create an opportunity to communicate with members.
 Whether you want to host an event in the New Years to bring in new members or reward long-term members with the chance to get a hold of discounts and offers, events are a good reason to contact your members and keep them engaged.

 3. Have a Strong Analytics System in Place